 However, beating the market isn’t only about buying or selling at the right time.
 The ability to beat the market also has to do with being smart in terms of maintaining low costs of investing.

 If you’re looking to beat the market, there are a few tips that will help you along your way:

-- Keep Emotions Under Control.
 Emotions are the enemy of investors.
 If you’re looking to beat the market, you must have the ability to check your emotions at the door.
-The most successful investors not only have a predetermined strategy, but they also have the ability to avoid basic human emotions when investing and follow their strategy to the letter.
+The most successful investors not only have a predetermined strategy, they also have the ability to avoid basic human emotions when investing and follow their strategy to the letter.

-Although beating the market takes a bit of research, great timing, and a willingness to take on a higher level of risk, it is far from impossible.
+Although beating the market takes a bit of research, great timing, and a willingness to take on a higher level of risk, it’s far from impossible.
 In fact, using solid strategies to beat the market is how Warren Buffett, George Soros, and Carl Icahn made their billions.

 If you’re going to try your hand at beating the market, there are a few things you should keep in mind: